3DS - Home Menu UI Layout Customization Guide

 💾

 save button and you can close Switch-Toolbox.- You should have another corrupted BCLYT file.
 Again, this is normal.
-The file size of the edited BCLYT has been decreased by 432 bytes.
+The file size of the edited BCLYT file has been decreased by 432 bytes.

 Make sure both the